yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

             perProxy: # the desired rate limit for your API for 10 seconds interval
                 limit: 5
                 interval: PT10S
-            perProxyAndApp: # the default Ratelimit for each app consuming the API to 1 transaction per 10 seconds interval
+            perProxyAndApp: # the default Ratelimit for each app consuming the API at 1 transaction per 10 seconds interval
                 limit: 1
-                interval: PT10S
-            overrides:
-              - appName: Rate Limited App 1
-                perProxyAndApp: # this app can individually do 3 Transactions per 10 seconds interval
-                    limit: 3
                 interval: PT10S
     tags: ['musical', 'instruments', 'ratelimit']
     apps:
     - name: Rate Limited App 1